 It is interesting to note that in humans, carotenes are stored (amongst other places) in skin (as opposed to flesh).
 That is the reason why eating excessive amounts of yellow-orange fruits can cause a person to develop a “jaundiced” look, and why astaxanthin is marketed for human consumption as the active ingredient in oral tanning pills (though it does have the undesirable side effect of causing one’s perspiration to be orange).
 Astaxanthin does not change the skin color of farmed salmon and trout, nor does it change the flesh color of humans or other fish.

-In conclusion, the OU Poskim maintain that red flesh is still a siman muvhak for a kosher fish, as only salmon and trout have a red or pink flesh, and that our policy of accepting reddish-pinkish fillets without skin is justified.
+the OU Poskim maintain that red flesh is still a siman muvhak for a kosher fish, as only salmon and trout have a red or pink flesh, and that our policy of accepting reddish-pinkish fillets without skin is justified.

 Shulchan Aruch 83:1